VeryGoodOpenSource/flame_behaviors/docs/input-behaviors.md

 # Input behaviors ⌨

 The `flame_behaviors` package also provides input behaviors.
 These behaviors are a layer over the existing Flame input mixins for components.
-These behaviors will trigger when their parent entity is being interacted with by the user.
+These behaviors will trigger when the user interacts with their parent entity.
 So these events are always relative to the parent entity.

 ## DraggableBehavior